eigenfunctor/web-project-template/README.md

 - You can run tests in watch mode for the `server` container by running:
   - `docker-compose -f dev.yml exec server yarn test:watch`

-### Testing
-CI/CD pipelines will use the `test.yml` docker-compose configuration to run automated tests across the application.